Preschool Parent Associations (PPA)

-A Preschool Parent Association exists to support the interests of the preschool they represent.
-Through the roles of President, Treasurer, Secretary, Fundraising Officers and general members the preschool parents work collaboratively with the preschool staff, preschool parents and the School Principal to highlight the needs of and add value to, the preschool program.
+Recognising the importance of the early years to education, a Preschool Parent Association exists to support the interests of the preschool community that they represent.
+Through the roles of president, treasurer, secretary, information and/or fundraising officers and general members the preschool parents work collaboratively with the preschool staff, preschool parents and the school principal to highlight the needs of, and add value to, the preschool program.

-This can occur in many forms such as social activities, fundraising activities and providing valuable play resources to the preschool.
-The aim of the game is to assist where required and add value parental involvement to the preschool program.
+This can occur in many forms such as networking and supporting the preschool community, planning social or fundraising activities, and providing valuable play resources to the preschool.
+The aim is to assist where required and add value, through parental involvement and engagement, to the preschool program.

 See our To Do list for committees.